soundeffects/transformations_and_gaze_prediction/docs/thesis/thesis.typ

 The object recognition task deprioritizes visual effects or style, because those do not meaningfully alter outcomes when completing the task, and so prioritizes candid photography.
 This prioritization does not hold true for our application in gaze prediction, in which we may encounter stylized, illustrated, or computer-generated images and post-processing for aesthetic purposes.
 The assumption of candid photography, implied by most of the training data a gaze prediction model will see, is a concern for the model's performance when generalizing for stylized images.

-A study by Zhaohui Che, Ali Borji, Guangtao Zhai, Xiongkuo Min, Guodong Guo and Patrick Le Callet @gaze-transformations shows that many digital image transformations influence gaze behavior in nontrivial ways.
+A study by Zhaohui Che, Ali Borji, Guangtao Zhai, Xiongkuo Min, Guodong Guo, and Patrick Le Callet @gaze-transformations shows that many digital image transformations influence gaze behavior in nontrivial ways.
 Visual media produced for aesthetic purposes utilize similar transformations to the ones studied by Che et al. for postprocessing.
 The study supports the concern that deep-learning gaze prediction models may not generalize well to visual media applications.

-Using the data the Che et al. collected from human subjects in a new study, our work measures the performance of state-of-the-art gaze prediction models on images which have been transformed with common digital image transformations.
+Using the data Che et al. collected from human subjects in a new study, our work measures the performance of state-of-the-art gaze prediction models on images which have been transformed with common digital image transformations.
 We find that the prediction accuracy degrades significantly for almost all transformations, compared to accuracy on untransformed images, which strongly indicates that state-of-the-art, deep learning models are biased towards candid photography.

 Improving the performance of gaze prediction models for transformations will require more training data, but the space of possible transformations is vast.
 In order to prioritize training and data gathering efforts, a computational heuristic that indicates a loss in performance after a transformation--without the need for human subjects--would be very valuable for exploring the space of possible transformations.
 Searching for such a heuristic, we correlate derived metrics gathered from the images against the performance of the model on the transformed images.
 Unfortunately, we find that there are only a few weak relationships--none that are a strong and general indicator for a loss in performance after a transformation.